KeyboardKit/KeyboardKit/README.md

 }
 ```

-The setup view builder provides an `unowned` controller reference to help avoiding memory leaks.
-Use it to access its state and services, and avoid passing it around.

-For more information, please see the [online documentation][Documentation] and [getting-started guide][Getting-Started].
+For more information, please see the [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc.
+The [online documentation][Documentation] has more information, articles, code examples, etc.

-## KeyboardKit Pro

-[KeyboardKit Pro][Pro] extends KeyboardKit with a lot of Pro features, such as localized keyboards and services, autocomplete, dictation, pro emoji features (keyboards, categories, versions, skintones, etc).

-KeyboardKit Pro lets you create fully localized keyboards with a single line of code.

 ## Demo App

-The repository has a demo app that shows how to display keyboard state, link to system settings, etc. It has two keyboards:
+The repository has a demo app that shows how to display keyboard state, link to system settings, etc.

+The demo app has two keyboards:

 * `Keyboard` uses KeyboardKit and a standard `SystemKeyboard`.
 * `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.